mortenberg80/poc-order-service/README.md

 - **OpenAPI-First:** API defined in OpenAPI specification, code generated automatically
 - **Type-Safe:** Built with Kotlin for null safety and immutability
 - **Client Library:** Auto-generated type-safe client for easy integration
+- **Chaos Engineering:** Built-in failure and latency injection for testing distributed systems ⚡ NEW

 ## Quick Start